 UDM shall invoke the Deregistration Notification service operation towards the old AMF using the callback URI provided by the old AMF.

-When AMF indicates there are no ongoing event subscriptions, but UDM has ongoing event exposure subscriptions stored (e.g. in UDR), UDM shall invoke one Namf_EventExposure Subscribe Service operations (see clause 5.3.2.2 of 3GPP TS 29.518 [36]) on behalf of NEF per subscription stored.
+When AMF indicates there are no ongoing event subscriptions (e.g. during UE initial registraiotn), but UDM has ongoing event exposure subscriptions stored (e.g. in UDR), UDM shall invoke one Namf_EventExposure Subscribe Service operations (see clause 5.3.2.2 of 3GPP TS 29.518 [36]) on behalf of NEF per subscription stored.
+When the AMF identified that event synchronization is needed but AMF and/or UDM are not supporting event synchronization (see clause 5.3.2.4.2 of 3GPP TS 29.518 [36]), the AMF may also ask the UDM to re-subscribe the stored events by indicating there is no ongoing event subscpritons in the UECM operation.